 The butterfly farm is also home to a huge insect collection, two leafcutter ant colonies, fish ponds, and a wildflower garden.
 It’s a popular attraction for families and butterfly lovers alike.
 It’s also very conveniently located, just five minutes walk from the town centre, opposite the Royal Shakespeare Theatre.

 The Stratford Butterfly Farm is open year round, and there’s an admission fee.
 You can read more about opening times and prices on the official website here.
+It’s also included on the Warwickshire Explorer Pass.

 As the name of Stratford-upon-Avon suggests, the town sits upon the River Avon.
 This river flows from Naseby in Northamptonshire for 85 miles, through Stratford-upon-Avon, before joining the River Severn at Tewkesbury.
 In Stratford, it connects with the Stratford-upon-Avon canal in the centre of the town.